Sweden: Gothenburg bombing suspect found dead | DW | 06.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Police have found the body of a 55-year-old man they suspect was connected to an apartment bombing in the capital last week.
+Police have found the body of a 55-year-old man they suspect was connected to an apartment bombing in the city last week.
 The blast hospitalized 16 people, four of whom were seriously injured.

 A man that Swedish police had been looking for in connection with an explosion in the city of Gothenburg last week was found dead on Wednesday morning, Sweden's Prosecution Authority said.